Hively v. Ivy Tech Community College

 Writing for the 8–3 majority, Chief Judge Diane Wood held that Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating on the basis of sexual orientation.
 Wood wrote that discrimination on the basis of sexual orientation constitutes discrimination on the basis of sex, because if an employer discriminates on the basis of sex, a man in a relationship with a woman would not be discriminated against, but a woman in a relationship with a woman would be.
 Additionally, relying on the Supreme Court's decision in Loving v.
 Virginia, Wood wrote that discrimination on the basis of a person's partner's sex is tantamount to discrimination on the basis of sex.

 After the Seventh Circuit's ruling, the Supreme Court in 2020 came to the same conclusion in Bostock v.
-Clayton County, Georgia, holding that discrimination on the basis of sexual orientation violates Title VII of the Civil Rights Act of 1964.
+Clayton County, holding that discrimination on the basis of sexual orientation violates Title VII of the Civil Rights Act of 1964.